By ROGER MOONEY

 “The only way these kids are going to appreciate what they had was by seeing what life could be like if they didn’t have much and to instill in them that desire to always want to share, always want to give back, to put humans over material stuff, life over material stuff,” Helen said.

-Looking back, Jack said the family trips to feed the homeless was “a great experience.”
+Looking back, Jack said the family trips to feed the homeless were “a great experience.”

 “It broke my heart to see a lot of people like this,” Jack said.
 “I wanted to do something on my own to help them.”